-Turn Your Desert Into a Personal Spiritual Retreat
+Your Spiritual Desert Can Become a Personal Spiritual Retreat

-Summary: From time to time, believers find themselves in what appears to be a spiritual desert, a wilderness place where God does not seem to be moving and their spiritual lives seem to be stagnant.
-Surprisingly, it is just such “desert” times that become opportunities for us to experience a spiritual retreat — actually a spiritual advance! — that makes us stronger.
+- Summary: From time to time, believers find themselves in what appears to be a spiritual desert, a wilderness place, a barren personal wasteland where God does not seem to be moving and their spiritual lives seem to be stagnant.
+A Christian friend of mine once cried out descriptively: "We're in the Sahara desert!"
+Surprisingly, it is just such “desert” times that become opportunities for us to experience a personal spiritual retreat — actually a spiritual advance! — that makes us stronger.
 Jesus spent 40 days in the desert before He began His public ministry.
 The result? — “Jesus ... was led by the Spirit in the desert ... for forty days ... [after which] Jesus returned to Galilee in the power of the Spirit” (Luke 4:1-2, 14).

 Exodus 2:15; 3:1-2, 10 When Pharaoh heard of this, he tried to kill Moses, but Moses fled from Pharaoh and went to live in Midian...
 (3:1) Now Moses was tending the flock of Jethro his father-in-law, the priest of Midian, and he led the flock to the far side [KJV: backside] of the desert and came to Horeb, the mountain of God.
 There the angel of the LORD appeared to him in flames of fire from within a bush....
 (10) “So now, go.
 I am sending you to Pharaoh to bring my people the Israelites out of Egypt.”